 Aruba’s neighbor to the west, Bonaire, is a bit sleepier, but don’t let that fool you: Bonaire has some of the best scuba diving sites in the world.
 If you like shore diving, it’s one of the best places to dive in the Caribbean as it has more than 60 dive sites that are easily accessed from the island’s beaches.
 Shore diving is usually quick, easy, and shallow, therefore Bonaire is a perfect destination if you’re looking for a place to get certified or to complete your first few dives.

 The Bonaire National Marine Park runs 1,000 feet outside of the island’s perimeter.
-Popular sites include the “Alice in Wonderland” reef, which has two parallel reefs; the “1,000 Steps” dive site, which doesn’t have anywhere near 1,000 steps; and the famous Hilma Hooker shipwreck.
+Popular sites to go diving in Bonaire include the “Alice in Wonderland” reef, which has two parallel reefs; the “1,000 Steps” dive site, which doesn’t have anywhere near 1,000 steps; and the famous Hilma Hooker shipwreck.

 Devil’s Grotto, Grand Cayman